tnagano22/LaGuardiaELJ101Asynch/README.md

 - Module 17: ましょう/ましょうか (Genki L5)
 - Module 18: Counters (Genki L5)

+## Using resources
+- Almost all resources here were developed with Generative AI (ChatGPT, DeepSeek, and Imagen3) and were edited by human instructors.
+The editing process is still in progress, and you may find somewhat strange (not wrong, but strange) Japanese sentences, audio, and images.
+This is an expected issue since the goal of this project was to create a large number of resources from which we can identify useful materials for different instructors based on their language targets and teaching styles.
+- The **practice** section contains resources used for the practice section of the asynchronous Japanese course ((https://t-nagano.com/mycourses/ELJ101Asynch/)).
+- The **images** section contains all images that we developed during the project.

 ## License

-This work is licensed under a CC BY-NC-SA 4.0 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+- This work is licensed under a CC BY-NC-SA 4.0 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Feel free to use it for your own purposes as long as it is not for commercial use.
+If you'd like to include a reference or citation, please refer to this GitHub page.